slawomirchmielewski/todays_news/README.md

-# todays_news
+# News

-daily news at tip of your finger
+Daily news at tip of your finger

 ## Getting Started